SerenaZanon/Discriminative_Generative_Classifiers/README.md

 $K = \frac{\mathbb{E}[X](1 - \mathbb{E}[X])}{\text{Var}(X)} - 1$

 Note: $\alpha/(\alpha + \beta)$ is the mean of the beta distribution.
 If you compute the mean for each of the 784 models and reshape them into 28x28 images you can have a visual indication of what the model is learning.

+For space issues, the csv file are omitted in the repository.